MileHacker Logo

 Chapli Kebab

-A famous Pashtun dish.
+A well-known Pashtun dish.

 Peshawari Karahi

 A rich, flavorful curry, typically with mutton or chicken.
-Created in a wok-like karahi with fresh tomatoes, green chilies, ginger, and garlic.
+Prepared in a wok-like karahi with fresh tomatoes, green chilies, ginger, and garlic.
 Traditional versions use minimal onions, allowing the flesh and fresh ingredients to shine.

 Try this at local restaurants.